Swiss bankers urge EU deals to root out tax cheats, gain market access

 “We do not have such a solution with France, with Italy, with Spain and that is clearly a priority for us,” SBA Chief Executive Claude-Alain Margelisch told a news conference.

-Switzerland’s pledge to share data with other governments from an as yet unclear date represents an informal deadline for itself as well as European neighbors.
+Switzerland’s pledge to share data with other governments from an as yet unclear date represents an informal deadline for itself as well as European neighbours.

 The Swiss government is in talks over bilateral deals with Italy and France, a spokesman for Switzerland’s State Secretariat for International Financial Matters said.
 However, there were currently no talks on Spain over a similar agreement.